mikej/git-intro/git-intro-slides.md

 ![75%](images/centralized_workflow.png)

-^ The next progression in source control systems is the introduction of using a repository stored on a centralised server.
+^ The next progression is the introduction of using a repository stored on a centralised server.
 This kind of source control system introduces some new features to let multiple people make a copy of a project from the server and to submit new versions back to the server.
 The version control system also provides a command for each person to update their working copy from the server, picking up the changes made by everyone else.

 ^ This is a big improvement  and indeed is the the way that many teams and companies manage the code for software projects today.
 However it does have some downsides: mainly a single point of failure and also it's not possible to commit changes when working somewhere without access to the central server.
 It also adds some overhead when first starting a project as it might need some set up on the server before a new project an be added.